Interdisciplinary Major or Minor

 (Bachelor of Science)

-Associate Professors – Denise Bartell, Kathleen Burns, Dennis N. Lorenz, Ryan Martin, Timothy J. Sewall, Kristin Vespia (chair), Georjeanna Wilson-Doenges
+Associate Professors – Denise Bartell, Kathleen Burns (chair), Jennifer Lanter, Dennis N. Lorenz, Ryan Martin, Christine Smith, Kristin Vespia, Georjeanna Wilson-Doenges

-Assistant Professors – Jennifer Lanter, Deirdre Radosevich, Melissa Schnurr, Christine Smith, Jill White
+Assistant Professors – Jenell Holstead, Deirdre Radosevich, Jill White

-Human Development is an interdisciplinary major that explores human growth, development and change, conceptualized as a lifelong process involving biological, cognitive, emotional, social and moral development from conception to death, and as occurring in multiple contexts (sociocultural, biological, psychological).
+Human Development is a broad-based interdisciplinary major that explores human growth and change as a lifelong process which a) involves biological, cognitive, emotional, social and moral development, and b) occurs in multiple contexts.
 It examines the factors that promote healthy development, as well as variations from the norm.
-Consistent with the interdisciplinary focus of UW-Green Bay, Human Development is a liberal arts program that works to integrate the contributions of psychologists, biologists, anthropologists, and sociologists, among others, to our understanding of the life cycle.
-Students take a multidisciplinary approach and are provided opportunities to apply knowledge and practice the integration of the different disciplinary habits of mind.
+Consistent with the interdisciplinary focus of UW-Green Bay, Human Development is a liberal arts program that works to integrate the contributions of psychologists, biologists, anthropologists, sociologists, and scholars from other fields to improve our understanding of the life cycle.
+Students have opportunities to apply knowledge and to practice the integration of information and methods from different disciplines.

 One particular advantage of the Human Development program is the opportunity for undergraduate students to gain practical experience, and many work with faculty on independent research projects or as research assistants or teaching assistants.
-Human Development strives to educate students who are committed to and engaged in their communities.
-Therefore, students are strongly encouraged to complete an internship in an approved community agency or to seek applied experience through part-time employment or volunteer work.
+Human Development also strives to educate students who are committed to and engaged in their communities.
+Therefore, students are strongly encouraged to seek applied experience through an internship in an approved community agency, part-time employment, or volunteer work.
 Such experiences are beneficial when entering the job market or seeking admission to graduate and professional schools.

 Human Development Minor

-The Human Development minor adds a broad, interdisciplinary component to traditional social science majors such as Psychology and other interdisciplinary and professional program majors such as Human Biology, Design Arts, Arts Management, Democracy and Justice Studies, Education, and Social Work.
+The Human Development minor adds a broad, interdisciplinary component to traditional social science majors such as Psychology and to other interdisciplinary majors such as Human Biology, Design Arts, Arts Management, and Democracy and Justice Studies.
 For students who major in professional programs such as Education, Social Work, or Business Administration, the minor adds a strong developmental focus to their programs of study.